Qovery/qovery-client-go/docs/Secret.md

 ### NewSecret

-`func NewSecret(id string, createdAt time.Time, scope EnvironmentVariableScopeEnum, ) *Secret`
+`func NewSecret(id string, createdAt time.Time, key string, scope APIVariableScopeEnum, ) *Secret`

 NewSecret instantiates a new Secret object
 This constructor will assign default values to properties that have it defined,